 4. Allow balls to set up and dry completely before storing them in an airtight container.

-Tip: When dipping the balls, make sure you don’t rush the process.
+• When dipping the balls, make sure you don’t rush the process.
 After dipping each ball, allow sufficient time for the excess chocolate to run off the ball before transferring it to the waxed paper.
 If you don’t the excess chocolate will run down the sides of the ball and puddle on the waxed paper.
 This will waste a lot of chocolate.

-Note: You can use any chocolate chip you prefer, milk chocolate, semi-sweet, bittersweet, etc… I love the bittersweet because it counteracts the sweetness of the balls.
+• You can use any chocolate chip you prefer, milk chocolate, semi-sweet, bittersweet, etc… I love the bittersweet because it counteracts the sweetness of the balls.
 A perfect combo in my opinion.

 Don’t be afraid to make these 2 to 3 weeks before the holiday.
 The bourbon keeps them well preserved and as I previously mentioned, the longer they are stored in an airtight container, the more the bourbon flavor shines through.
 If you’re not a bourbon drinker don’t worry.
-The amount of bourbon in this candy gives the candy a very mild bourbon flavor which totally compliments the sweet balls.
+The amount of bourbon in this candy gives the candy a very mild bourbon flavor which totally complements the sweet balls.

 Print